 During the last 3 years, Tom has studied politics, economics, philosophy, psychology, and journalism, as well as teaching himself web-design, Photoshop, and video editing skills – all whilst suffering from a chronic illness that has left him essentially housebound.

 Tom is a self-avowed Democratic Socialist, and is currently theorising policies relating to the radical democratisation and public shareholding of essential life/work services (such as water, housing, and all public transport), the benefits and practicability of radical direct democracy in a truly informed society, and how public democratic ownership/shareholding of essential life/work services can work in conjunction with the existence of private competitors to ensure equal satisfaction of humanities’ two essential traits: compassion and aspiration.

 Jessica A. Miller

 After graduating from university, Jess briefly worked as a substitute teacher, and planned to go into teaching full time.
-However, it soon became clear that saving the £9,000 needed up front to study for her teaching PGCE would be impossible given our current low-wage, high cost society.
+However, it soon became clear that saving the £9,000 needed up front to study for her PGCE Teaching Qualification would be impossible given our current low-wage, high cost society.